Program at a glance

 What to expect

-The 13-month post-degree diploma starts each July and is delivered off-campus through online and face-to-face learning.
-The program consists of four terms including two field components in the summer terms at the beginning and end of the program.
-Summer terms use a blend of online and face-to-face learning in an outdoor setting.
+The 13-month post-degree diploma starts each July and is delivered entirely off-campus through online and face-to-face learning.
+The program consists of four terms: Summer 1, Fall, Winter, Summer 2.
+Summer terms are a blend of online and face-to-face learning in an outdoor setting.
 Fall and Winter terms are entirely online.

 Your second term is comprised of two online courses focused on contemporary issues and the variety of possible approaches to adventure-based learning, and developing and evaluating safe, effective programs.

 Winter Term (January to April)

 Your third term is comprised of two online courses.
 You will learn about the importance of professional reflective practice, growth and development, and human-environment relationships.

 Your final term is comprised of three courses taught in an integrated format of online and face-to-face with a week of online engagement, a two-week immersive face-to-face field component and one following week of online engagement.
 You will study ideas associated with transformative learning and wilderness experiences along with a focus on water-based leadership.

 Regular and dependable access to technology including a computer/tablet with a webcam and microphone for the online duration of the program.
 High-speed internet is an asset.

 Appropriate outdoor clothing, footwear, sleeping bag, tent, backpack, sleeping mat and other personal camping equipment.
 A full list will be provided to registered students prior to the program commencement.
 You should not need to incur significant expenses for required equipment.
 Please consider borrowing or renting equipment.
 If you have any questions about required equipment, clothing or other items, please contact us at email@example.com.

 Effective from September 1, 2023, to August 31, 2024